necx512/GIUDA/TGS_on_behalf_of_someone.md

 ProtocolStatus is a value that will contain the error code from the AP.

-So, how to fill it out KERB_RETRIEVE_TKT_REQUESTto get a TGS ticket?
+So, how do you fill out the KERB_RETRIEVE_TKT_REQUEST structure to obtain a TGS ticket?
 The structure looks like this:

 Pascal
 ```